Mentoring Ten Physicians

 Mike Cockrell, chief legal and financial officer and treasurer of Sanderson Farms, agreed.

-“At Sanderson Farms, we are extremely pleased to support the Legacy Award event honoring Dr. and Mrs. Guyton, whose contributions in Mississippi and beyond are incomparable.
+“At Sanderson Farms, we were extremely pleased to support the Legacy Award event honoring Dr. and Mrs. Guyton, whose contributions in Mississippi and beyond are incomparable.
 They not only shared themselves but also shared their family with us as well.”

 “The time we devote to our scholarship recipients reminds me of a lesson we can learn from Ruth Guyton,” said Mary Susan Gallien-Clinton of Naples, Florida, chair of the OMWC.
 “Intentional time and attention that we can give young people will pay great dividends in their personal lives and careers.”